Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Starvation Analysis Using Ballot Theorem

-The first starvation cannot happen at the departure of first $(x_1-1)$ packets, and cannot happen after all $N$ packets have been served.
+The first starvation cannot happen at the departure of first $(x_1{-}1)$ packets because of the prefetching of $x_1$ packets.
+It cannot happen after all $N$ packets have been served because this empty buffer is not a starvation.
 We next solve the probability distribution of the event $\mathcal{U}_j(k_j)$.
 Suppose that there are $j$ starvations after the service of packet $k_j$.
 The extreme case is that these $j$ starvations take place consecutively.
 Thus, $k_j$ should be greater than $jx_1-1$.
 Otherwise there cannot have $j$ starvations.
+The starvation event cannot take place after the departure of packet $N$ because the whole file has now been transferred.
 If $k_j$ is no less than $N-x_1$, the media player resumes until all the remaining $N-k_j$ packets are stored in the buffer.
 Then, starvation will not appear afterwards.
 In the remaining cases, the event $\mathcal{U}_j(k_j)$ is equivalent to the event that no starvation happens after the service of packet $k_j$.
 We can take the complement of starvation probability as the probability of no starvation.
 Hence, the probability distribution of event $\mathcal{U}_j(k_j)$ is given by

-Denote by $P_s(j)$ the probability of having $j$ starvations.
+We denote by $P_s(j)$ the probability of having $j$ starvations.
 The probability $P_s(0)$ can be obtained from Theorem \ref{theorem:nobuffering} directly.
 For the case with one starvation, $P_s(1)$ is solved by